How to implement mDocs revocation status checks in your holding application

 - If the fetch succeeds, the status is updated based on the new status list.

-- If the fetch fails (e.g., device is offline):
+- If the fetch fails (e.g., device is offline), the SDK checks if the cached status list has expired.

 Unknown.